mironrb/miron/SPECIFICATION.md

   running.
 This serves as a reference as to what version of the specification you are running, but also what features from Miron can be accessed through your web server.
-- `miron.socket`: This should be a `TCPSocket` that can be used by the web application to process websocket requests or similar.
-If any special methods need to be called for your web server to transfer the request to be socket-ified (isn't it fun to make up words?), then make sure you document this well in your project.
+- `miron.socket`: This should be a `TCPSocket` or similar that can be used by the web application to process websocket requests or similar.
+A web server should take care to make sure that `miron.socket` will be activated, and thus the request socket-ified (isn't it fun to make up words?), when `.call` is done on the `miron.socket`.

 # For Web Applications